-Personnel seeking access to systems, applications and data repositories should have a genuine business requirement validated by their manager or another appropriate authority.
+Personnel seeking access to systems and their resources should have a genuine business requirement validated by their manager or another appropriate authority.

-In addition, centrally logging and analysing unprivileged access events can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.
+In addition, centrally logging and analysing unprivileged access events can assist in monitoring the security posture of systems and their resources, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.

-Control: ISM-0405; Revision: 7; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Requests for unprivileged access to systems, applications and data repositories are validated when first requested.
+Control: ISM-0405; Revision: 8; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Requests for unprivileged access to systems and their resources are validated when first requested.

-Control: ISM-1852; Revision: 0; Updated: Jun-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Unprivileged access to systems, applications and data repositories is limited to only what is required for users and services to undertake their duties.
+Control: ISM-1852; Revision: 1; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Unprivileged access to systems and their resources is limited to only what is required for users and services to undertake their duties.